gyrdym/ml_linalg/README.md

     <img height="290" src="https://raw.github.com/gyrdym/ml_linalg/master/readme_resources/img/vector_actual_benchmark_timing.png">
 </p>

-It took 15 seconds to create a new regular list by summing the elements of two lists, and 0.7 second to sum two vectors.
+It took 15 seconds to create a new regular list by summing the elements of two lists, and 0.7 second to sum two vectors - the difference is significant.

 ### Vector operations examples